KS3-Science-SOW/Overview-Docs/README.md

 Overview-Docs
 =============

-The purpose of this github experiment is to see if we can collaborate and write / source an entire KS3 SOW, resources and heck, even an text book.

-I'd like to propose the tag line:
+KS3 Science github
 Building a better KS3

+The purpose of this github experiment is to see if we can collaborate over the writing and resourcing of an entire Science KS3 SOW and heck, possibly create a text book to accompany to course.

+Upfront, this is a collaborative project, with all resources submitted as OpenSource, and shared under the CC license (need details here)

-Glen
+me:  Glen Gilchrist, gg@newporthigh.co.uk